StellarSand/privacy-settings/Privacy Settings/Telegram.md

     - Click `Clear Cache`
     - Auto-remove cached media: Set all ​​to `1 day`
     - Maximum cache size: Select whatever suits you

-> :information_source: **NOTE 1:** All media will stay in the Telegram cloud and can be re-downloaded if you need them again.
+> :information_source: **NOTE:** All media will stay in the Telegram cloud and can be re-downloaded if you need them again.

 #### Automatic media download
 - When using mobile data: Off